pouliens/louie-the-cat/src/content/authors/louie-the-kitten.md

   instagram: https://www.instagram.com/
 ---

 This is me.
 Am I a cat, am I a human?
 Am I the universe looking at itself?
-I don't know.
+I do not have all the answers.
 But I will keep investigating.